ojthomas7/quantum-teleportation/README.md

 </p>
 <p align = "center">

-As we can see, the state of q[0] is 'teleported' via an entangled EPR pair.
+As we can see, the state of q[0] is 'teleported' to q[2] via an entangled EPR pair, shown by the phase indicators.